-I ordered a new HDTV recently (see HD 2.0) and since its so sleek and shiny I didn’t just want to sit it on a stand.
+I ordered a new television recently (see HD 2.0) and, of course, didn’t think I’d be satisfied with just sitting it on a stand.

-In our many trips to IKEA we often took note of their cool media cabinet configurations.
-We then thought that maybe the best solution is to get a new cabinet system with wall paneling – then just mount the new television to that.
+In our many trips to IKEA we took note of the cool media cabinet configurations they had, so we thought maybe we could just get a new stand and mount it to that.
 That’d be a lot easier than drilling holes, routing electrical wires, and attaching a recessed box for a wall-mount, right?

 Actually, this project was probably one of the biggest things we’ve underestimated.
-We should have been tipped off when a random IKEA customer commented on our car-loads full of IKEA boxes with, “It took me two weeks to assemble some of their closets.
+We should have known when a guy at Ikea commented on our car-loads of Ikea boxes with, “It took me two weeks to assemble some of their closets.
 Good luck!”